doz13189/composition-api/README.md

 > It turns out that when Vue finds a ref in a template it automatically exposes the inner value, so you should never need to call .value inside the template.

+## The Reactive Syntax
+> there is an additional way to wrap these primitives in an object.
+Specifically using the reactive syntax.